diazoxide (Oral route)

 Proper Use of diazoxide

 Take diazoxide only as directed by your doctor.
-Do not take more or less of it than your doctor ordered, and take it at the same time each day.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Follow carefully the special diet your doctor gave you.
 This is an important part of controlling your condition, and is necessary if the medicine is to work properly.